harbour/core/README.md

 on your platform on a system location, or you wish to use a non-standard location.
-Typically you need to do this on non-*nix (Windows, MS-DOS, OS/2) systems for all packages and for a few packages on *nix which aren't available through official package managers (f.e.
+Typically you need to do this on non-*nix (Windows, MS-DOS, OS/2) systems for all packages and for a few packages on *nix which are not available through official package managers (f.e.
 ADS Client).

 Note that Harbour is tuned to use 3rd party binary packages in their